 \section{Introduction}

-Deep learning-based object detection from Unmanned Aerial Vehicles (UAVs) has developed to an important line of research due to its impact on many application areas, such as traffic surveillance, smart cities and search and rescue \cite{zhu2018visdrone}.
+Object detection from Unmanned Aerial Vehicles (UAVs) has developed to an important line of research due to its impact on many application areas, such as traffic surveillance, smart cities and search and rescue \cite{zhu2018visdrone_test,menouar2017uav,lygouras2019unsupervised,mishra2020drone}.

 While generic object detection has improved drastically lately \cite{zhao2019object}, object detection on images captured from UAVs still poses great challenges \cite{zhu2020vision}.
 Among these, the variation across domains is particularly challenging.